willwin4sure/vault/🗃️Database Systems/Data Models/Tables, Tables, Tables.md

 | 1           | 1:30        | 1          |
 | 2           | 2:30        | 2          |

-If marked as a foreign key, the relational database will maintain the guarantee that the cage ID assigned to an animal is the ID of an existing cage.
-It should also give warnings if you, say, try to delete a cage that animals are in.
+If marked as a foreign key, the relational database will maintain the guarantee that the cage ID assigned to an animal is indeed a valid cage ID.
+It will also give warnings if you, say, try to delete a cage that animals are in.

 > [!idea]
-> N-to-1 relationships can be modeled by including the primary key of the 1 side of the relationship as a foreign key in the N side of the relationship.
+> N-to-1 relationships can be modeled by including the primary key of the 1 side of the relationship (the cage) as a foreign key in the N side of the relationship (the animals).

 ## Relationship Storage